Flow

 Immediate revocation

-Click Remove in the console and the agent’s access is revoked immediately.
+Running pilotctl network kick revokes the agent’s access immediately.
 The next connection attempt will be silently dropped.
-There is no cache or propagation delay — the registry is the single source of truth.
+There is no cache or propagation delay - the registry is the single source of truth.

 No transitive trust